AlexRagen/ws-slack/README.md

         * App Display Name:
             * Display Name: WS4S
             * Default username: ws4s
-1. In Slack application, add WS4S by choosing WS4S in Apps.
+1. In the Slack application, add WS4S by choosing WS4S in Apps.

 ## Docker Installation and Run options
 * Install the container from DockerHub: